Asad-Ismail/Paper-Summaries/RetreivalsRankers/README.md

 ### Deep Impact

 It’s much easier to define whether a document as a whole is relevant or irrelevant to a query.
-That’s why the DeepImpact Sparse Neural Retriever authors directly used the relevancy between a query and a document as a training objective
+That’s why the DeepImpact Sparse Neural Retriever authors directly used the relevancy between a query and a document as a training objective.
+DeepImpact Sparse Neural Retriever authors directly used the relevancy between a query and a document as a training objective.
+They take BERT’s contextualized embeddings of the document’s words, transform them through a simple 2-layer neural network in a single scalar score and sum these scores up for each word overlapping with a query.
+The training objective is to make this score reflect the relevance between the query and the document..